Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Task Motivation and Definition

-\section{Task motivation and definition}
+\section{Task Motivation and Definition}

 The spatial sound perceived in a 3D scene is shaped by the relative location and orientation of the microphones used in capturing the sound, relative to the sound source(s), as well as the scene's geometry and materials.
 Consequently, any translation and/or rotation of the microphones results in changes in the sound's spatial attributes, which reveal the nature and extent of microphone motion.
-Based on this knowledge, we hypothesize that leveraging spatial audio in addition to vision for relative camera pose prediction in in-the-wild videos---where the audio is captured using multiple microphones that move rigidly with the camera---can improve the pose prediction quality over using vision alone.
+Based on this knowledge, we hypothesize that leveraging spatial audio \textbf{in addition to vision} for relative camera pose prediction in in-the-wild videos---where the audio is captured using two or more microphones that move rigidly with the camera---can improve the pose prediction quality over using vision alone.
 We anticipate audio to be particularly valuable when vision alone is unreliable due to factors like occlusion, bad lighting, or camera failure, which are common in real-world video.
+Meanwhile, a sound source that is not visible but is still audible adds useful cues---e.g., someone speaking or a radio located out of view.

 To validate our hypothesis, we propose a novel audio-visual in-the-wild relative camera pose estimation task.
 In this task, we consider a video clip $V = (I, A)$, where $I$ and $A$ denote the visual and multi-channel audio streams, respectively.
 The visual stream $I$ consists of $N$ RGB image frames, such that $I = \big\{I_1, \ldots, I_N \big\}$.
 The audio stream $A$ is time-synchronous with $I$ and consists of $N$ audio segments, such that $A = \big\{A_1, \ldots, A_N\big\}$.
 Each audio segment $A_j$ has $C$ audio channels, such that $A_j = \big\{A_j^1, \ldots, A_j^C\big\}$, and is extracted by sampling a fixed-length time window (1000ms) centered at frame $I_j$, making $A_j$ temporally aligned with $V_j$.
+Note that the shorter the time window, the less likely there are substantial changes in sound source positions intra-window.